 - Primary – Most of their stuff isn’t gendered, which is nice.

-Both of these brands are more expensive when not on sale or second hand.
+All of these brands are more expensive when not on sale or second hand.
 Since they are super durable, the second hand stuff is usually great.
 We’ve lucked out with some great sales over the years.
 You might want to sign up for their email advertisements so you catch sales when they pop up.

 I strongly, strongly, strongly recommend implementing a rule that your house doesn’t have toys that take batteries.
 That’s my only advice.

 Here are some items that I’ve been surprised to use as much as we do:

 - 24-pack of white washcloths and 12-pack of white hand towels from Costco.
 These are in the style you’d find in a hotel.
 Thirsty and boring.
 We keep them in their own drawer in the kitchen and preferentially use them for cleanups instead of paper towels.
 We use washcloths for smaller messes and hand towels for bigger messes.
 These cloths/towels are easy to clean in a bleach load.
 Ours are discolored at this point from heavy use, but they have saved many trees since they keep us from using paper products.

 - A bouncy chair, like this Bright Stars one.
 We place this outside the bathroom so my spouse can put down our infant during a shower or whatnot.
 We also have one in the kitchen for when we are making meals or cleaning.
 Just don’t leave in a place where you’ll drop something on your kid or trip on your kid.

 - The Couchcoaster to hold drinks on the couch.
 Kids need somewhere to put their water bottles when they are older or else you’ll have a leaking upside down bottle on your couch.
 These are perfect.